hayespotter/mac-setup/README.md

 	./mac-setup designer

+You can also omit changing any macOS settings by adding the 'no-settings' parameter.

+	./mac-setup no-settings

 Once the script is complete you can review the output in the log file created at ~/setup.log .

 ## To Update